Paul Goldsmith (politician)

-Goldsmith is Minister for Arts, Culture and Heritage, Minister of Justice, Minister for Treaty of Waitangi Negotiations, and Minister for Media and Communications in the Sixth National Government.
+Goldsmith is Minister for Arts, Culture and Heritage, Minister of Justice, Minister for Treaty of Waitangi Negotiations, Minister for Media and Communications, Minister for the Public Service, Minister for Digitising Government, and Minister for Pacific Peoples in the Sixth National Government.
+On 12 August 2026, Goldsmith received the Minister of Defence, Minister for Veterans, Minister for Space portfolios after they were dismissed from Chris Penk following an unsuccessful leadership challenge on Prime Minister Christopher Luxon that triggered a confidence vote.
 He was previously an Auckland City Councillor between 2007 and 2010, and a Cabinet minister in the Fifth National Government.

 Early life and family

 Goldsmith was born in 1971 in the Auckland suburb of Mount Eden to parents Lawrence, a mathematics teacher, and Margaret, a palliative care nurse.
 He has an older brother and sister.

 The Goldsmith family descends from Charles George Goldsmith, a migrant from Liverpool who settled in the East Cape area early in New Zealand's colonial history.
 Charles Goldsmith had four wives—two Māori (Ngāti Porou), and two Pākehā—fathering 16 children.
 However, Goldsmith has clarified that he is not himself of Māori descent.

 Goldsmith attended Auckland Grammar School and received an MA in history from the University of Auckland in 1996.
-His thesis was on the life of missionary William Colenso and Dame Judith Binney was his master's supervisor.
+His thesis was on the life of missionary William Colenso.
+Dame Judith Binney was his master's supervisor.

 Paul Goldsmith is married to Melissa.
 They have four children.
 He is a pianist and a second-dan black belt in taekwondo.